 OsgoodePD’s Professional LLM program is a graduate program in law designed specifically for working professionals.
 Each of our distinct specializations focuses on interdisciplinary learning and provides you with a unique mix of academic, applied, and theoretical perspectives.
 You will learn through interactive discussions and explore practical issues related to your specialization.
 You’ll have access to a wide range of elective options to broaden your legal knowledge or explore new areas related to your professional interests.

-Program OverviewThis specialization gives students the opportunity to examine and analyze contemporary legal issues relating to the delivery of public programs and social benefits.
-At an advanced level, students will examine: current developments in administrative law, theoretical perspectives on public administration, the law and application of judicial review principles, case studies in provincial and federal administrative specializations, institutions and policy-making processes, and the liability of the Crown and other public bodies.
+The Administrative Law specialization offers an in-depth examination of contemporary legal issues that relate to the delivery of public programs and social benefits.
+Required courses address administrative law remedies, overviews, and current developments, as well as the theoretical perspectives of public law and administration.
+You will explore the law and application of judicial review principles, case studies in provincial and federal administrative specializations, institutions and policy-making processes, and the liability of the Crown and other public bodies.

 Who is the Specialization for?

 Lawyers or law graduates with legal work experience who have a strong demonstrated interest in administrative law and wish to establish or expand a practice in this area of specialization.

 Professionals without a law degree who have significant work experience (at least five years) related to administrative law in areas such as government, education, tribunal, policy, or regulatory affairs.

 All Professional LLM students can benefit from our wide range of student services:

 Workshops & Events

 Student Social Activities